 COMMUNITY The overall community satisfaction with the City as a place to live.
 The community satisfaction with facilities and services for older adults.
 The provision of an annual grant program to support community groups to lead community events and initiatives.
 The number of City-led community programs connecting people to opportunities to participate.
 The number of hours the City's volunteers contribute.
 The number of people attending City-led events.
 The number of visits to City-run recreation centres and libraries.
-The delivery of coordinated public/play space development. ピ ENVIRONMENT And Liveability The community satisfaction with streetscapes and building design and scale.
+The delivery of coordinated public/play space development.

+The community satisfaction with streetscapes and building design and scale.
 The community satisfaction with footpaths and cycleways.
 The amount of general waste to landfill (number of tonnes per year).
 The percentage of renewable energy used for corporate operations.
 The undertaking of projects that support river and foreshore health.
 The number of plants planted in natural areas (bushlands, wetlands, river foreshore).
-Increase the City's tree canopy to 20% by 2025.
+Increase tree canopy, working towards Council's aspirational target of 20% cover.
 The City has developed a waste plan that aligns with the State Waste Strategy, which has targets in relation to waste diversion from landill.

-The number of businesses operating in the City and the number of employment opportunities.
+VIBRANCY The number of businesses operating in the City and the number of employment opportunities.
 The average commuting distance to work.
 The community satisfaction with the City's vibrant and active town centres.
 The number of events and initiatives focused on town centres.
+For more information, please refer to the City's website bayswater.wa.gov.au